Dear Rumi …

 Rumi clearly illustrates below that we do posses free will and personal responsibility for our actions, and that we must not do wrong and then; as a fatalist; simply blame destiny or God for it.
 Similarly we must do our best to improve our own and others’ lives; we must not sit idle and wait for divine intervention (for Rumi’s personal life example see section “Presence, clock time and psychological time” in article “Rumi on presence and time“).

-In another parable; in Mathnawi Book V, 3077-3086; Rumi tells the story of a man who climbs a date palms to help himself.
+In another parable; in the Mathnawi Book V, 3077-3086; Rumi tells the story of a man who climbs a date palm to help himself.
 The owner spots him and asks what he is doing up there.
 The intruder claims this is God’s orchard and as God’s servant he is entitled to eating the dates God has offered him.
 The owner calls one of his workers to take the intruder down.
 He then ties him to the tree and beats him up, saying that “I’m just a servant of God, carrying out God’s wish using His stick”.
 To which the intruder surrenders and says: “Sorry, I repent being a fatalist, yes I have free will, I have free will, I have free will”.

 Reasons demonstrating we posses free will